 A controversial provision to arm teachers has become a key sticking point for Florida lawmakers.

-A provision that requires school marshals to undergo at least 12 hours of diversity training — an attempt to allay the concerns put forward by several members of the black caucus — was one of just two Democratic amendments that were approved.
+A provision that requires school marshals to undergo at least 12 hours of diversity training.
+This is an attempt to allay the concerns put forward by several members of the black caucus.
+It was one of just two Democratic amendments that were approved.

 Acknowledging the difficulty of coming to an agreement, the bill’s sponsor, Republican state Sen. Bill Galvano, stressed that the measure was meant to be the first in a series of steps to ensure that another mass shooting is avoided.